NicknEma/compsee/README.md

 # compsee
- A collection of simple programs to visualize various computer science or programming concepts
+ A collection of simple programs to visualize various computer science or programming concepts.